ItsKh4nh/ncf_movie_recommendation_api/README.md

    jupyter notebook training.ipynb
    ```

-3. The trained model will be saved to the `output` directory.
+3. The trained model and mappings will be saved to the `output` directory.

 ## API Access Guide